 - Disclosure Policy

-Om Nom Ally is a return to simple and clean wholefood eating.
+The recipes featured on Om Nom Ally are a return to simple and clean wholefood eating.
 Focused on food that doesn’t come wrapped up in a box, the majority of ingredients here have fallen off a tree or been pulled up from the soil.
-The recipes here use basic ingredients, organic and unrefined where possible.
-Real food, real flavour, real health benefits.
+This website is all about Real Food recipes and Unreal Health benefits.

-The recipes on this blog are also very flexible.
-We don’t all eat the same diets, either by choice or necessity.
+The recipes on this blog are also very flexible as I appreciate that we don’t all eat the same diets, either by choice or necessity.
 The number of people with allergies or food intolerances is increasing, as is the movement towards a primarily plant-based diet.
-The recipes featured cater to multiple food allergies/intolerances and many are vegan, vegetarian or raw.
-All recipes feature substitution guidelines for different dietary needs because I want you to be able to enjoy delicious, healthy food!
+The recipes featured cater to multiple food allergies/intolerances and many are vegan, vegetarian, raw or paleo.
+Recipes may also feature substitution guidelines for different dietary needs because I want you to be able to enjoy delicious, healthy food!

 What’s this Om Nom business?

 That would be the greatest meme of all time (in my opinion), with the word ‘nom’ featuring in my own vocabulary a lot.
 The title of this blog is appropriated from the famous words uttered by the Cookie Monster and it refers to my love of amazing and delectable food… and cookies.

 Why do you label your spelt recipes as being wheat-free?

-Every few weeks I get an email informing I’m wrong , that spelt is wheat and I need to relabel my posts.
-In Australia, spelt is regarded as being wheat-free and is often sold as a wheat-alternative, as they are distinctly different species within the Triticum genus (Triticum spelta and Triticum aestivum).
-This is also true of khorasan (Triticum turanicum)- it’s also in the wheat family (Triticum), but is not wheat.
+In Australia, spelt is regarded as being wheat-free and is often sold as a wheat-alternative, as spelt and wheat are distinctly different species within the Triticum genus (Triticum spelta and Triticum aestivum).
+This is also true of khorasan (Triticum turanicum) as it is also a plant in the wheat genus (Triticum) but it is not wheat.

-While the difference in molecular make-up and easier solubility of proteins in spelt means it may be easier for humans to digest than wheat, it does however contain gluten and is not suitable for person’s with a gluten intolerance or Coeliac disease.
+While the difference in molecular make-up and easier solubility of proteins in spelt means it may be easier for humans to digest than wheat, it does however contain gluten and is not suitable for anyone with a gluten intolerance or Coeliac disease.

 All photography, text and reviews posted on Om Nom Ally are genuine and are copyright of Alison Murray.
 This is a personal blog, written and maintained by Alison Murray; I can be contacted here.
 Photos, text or reviews are not provided by any other individuals, companies or firms (unless specified and attributed).
 All posts are copy-right protected, if you wish to repost any information or photos please contact me prior to their use.
 Please feel free however to add any posts to your Pinterest page, Facebook wall or with a Tweet – sharing is caring!

 While Om Nom Ally is not a financially driven blog, there are sometimes affiliate links displayed for products I have sincerely enjoyed.
 All advertising in the header and sidebar areas of the website are in the form of advertisements generated by a third party ad network or affiliate links to products I have personally researched or trialed.
 While the affiliate links posted are of my choosing, the third party advertisements may vary depending on the region in which you reside and your individual browsing habits; I am unable to monitor these ads.
 I receive nominal compensation when any of these links are clicked.
 If you find a particularly offensive or inappropriate ad, please contact me with the target URL and I will have it blocked from appearing.

 This blog does not contain any content which might present a conflict of interest.